 Join the fight against heart disease and stroke at a Los Angeles County event!

-Building Active Environments
+Building Active Communities

 We are working to address social and environmental barriers to safe walking and biking to promote healthy, active living.
-In Inglewood, group of local organizations, called the Inglewood Active Communities Coalition, have joined hands to help improve youth physical activity in the city.
-Another collaboration, this time between AHA and the 77th Division of the Los Angeles Police Department, the Los Angeles Department of Recreation and Parks and The District Music Group, called Community S.T.E.P.S. creates a safe space for dialogue and physical activity between community members and law enforcement.
+In Inglewood, a group of local organizations, called the Inglewood Active Communities Coalition, have joined hands to help improve youth physical activity in the city.
+Another collaboration, this time between the AHA and the 77th Division of the Los Angeles Police Department, the Los Angeles Department of Recreation and Parks and The District Music Group, called Community S.T.E.P.S. creates a safe space for dialogue and physical activity between community members and law enforcement.
 Finally, through our advocacy work we're improving streets, metro access, outdoor usable space and biking routes to create environments that support an active lifestyle.

 Your Voice Matters

 We will only beat heart disease and stroke if we work together.
 We advocate for policies that prevent cardiovascular diseases, improve the quality of and access to care, increase research funding and expand rehabilitation services.